-If you know you put in the work and did everything you could, then there is dignity to be found in the loss.
+If you know you put in the work and did everything you could, there is dignity in the loss.

 The sense of pride we feel in the effort we put forth provides us with an opportunity to see ourselves in a different light.

-“Sometimes it is better to lose and do the right thing than to win and do the wrong thing.” – Tony Blair
+“Sometimes it is better to lose and do the right thing than to win and do the wrong thing.” – Tony Blair.

 Evaluate your strengths and weaknesses

 In business, we use a tool called a SWOT analysis.

 Losing affords people the same chance to assess these same areas.

 It is a simple fact of life that you will once again find yourself in a situation where the lessons from a certain loss might help you win.

 But you go in; you challenge yourself; you become a better man, a better individual, a better fighter.” – Conor McGregor

-Losing keeps us from becoming complacent
+Losing keeps us from becoming complacent.

 “Success is a lousy teacher.
 It seduces smart people into thinking they can’t lose.” – Bill Gates

-When we lose, it stings the ego a bit, but if you channel it correctly, that loss can motivate you to do better.
+When we lose, it stings the ego, but if you channel it correctly, that loss can motivate you to do better.

-It helps you gain new experiences, trains your brain to handle a wide range of challenges, and keeps your neural pathways active.”
+It helps you gain new experiences, trains your brain to handle various challenges, and keeps your neural pathways active.”

 Not only is it exciting to learn a new skill, but you never know what path your recently discovered talent can lead you down.

 Life is a long adventure in learning, and if losing prompts you to seek knowledge, then it is worth much more than a win in the same old thing.

-How you act when you lose says much more about you than the fact that you lost
+How you act when you lose says much more about you than the fact that you lost.